Virtual learning resources at KU

 "Jayhawkville gives students multiple, diverse, applied educational experiences by which they can apply what they have learned in the program to a variety of 'real-world' educational situations within a virtual instruction setting."

--Joe Novak, senior lecturer, coordinator of the online master’s in educational administration program and director of KU's Professional Development School Program
+-Joe N., senior lecturer, coordinator of the online master’s in educational administration program and director of KU's Professional Development School Program

 (For the master's and graduate certificate in reading education and reading specialist licensure endorsement programs)